salinecrew/salinecrew.github.io/join-crew.md

 water.
 The swim test can be taken at the Saline Recreation Center (refer to the swim test form for more information).

-Saline Crew follows all safety guidelines as established by the US Rowing Association <http://www.usrowing.org/>
+Saline Rowing follows all safety guidelines as established by the US Rowing Association <http://www.usrowing.org/>

-### Forms Required to be a Crew Member
+### Forms Required to be a Saline Rowing Member

 [View the full list of forms required](/forms-maps-downloads)

-### Documents Supporting Crew Practice
+### Saline Rowing Practice

 [Map](/assets/forms/directions-to-ford-lake.pdf)

-### Crew Clothing
+### Rower Clothing

 [need link]()